mythron/rabit-test/README.md

 ### Error handling
 The error handling is very simple, but i was not sure how complex it should have been.
 Normally i would use try catch blocks in the controller so i can have detailed information about the problem and can supply detailed information to the user if needed.

+## Configuration
+The database connection details must be added in the /database/settings.ini file.